ayasyrev/model_constructor/README.md

-Now we have model consructor, default setting as xresnet18.
+Now we have model constructor, default setting as xresnet18.
 And we can get model after call it.

 ```python
 #collapse_output